Code | MAAPL |

 Course Practicalities

-The course generally includes three two-hour weekly lectures and seminars led by different members of the lecturing team.
-Individual supervision is provided for the purposes of the minor thesis component through regular meetings between you and your supervisor.
+The course generally includes four two-hour weekly lectures and seminars led by different members of the lecturing team.
+Individual supervision is provided for the purposes of the dissertation component through regular meetings between you and your supervisor.
 The course teaching is complemented by recommended reading lists provided by individual lecturers.

-The MA begins in the second week of September, with course teaching ending in early April and thesis submission in early October.
+The MA begins in the second week of September, with course teaching ending in early April and thesis submission at the end of September.
 The course involves attendance at lectures and seminars, the writing of course papers, and the completion of other assessed tasks.

-The course is assessed by assignments in various forms such as practical exercises, oral presentations, essays, and a minor thesis.
+The course is assessed by assignments in various forms such as practical exercises, oral presentations, essays, and a dissertation.

 Why Choose This Course